HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 The idea is to choose two new subfamilies of arrows: the
 <span class=defn>fibrations</span> and the <span class=defn>cofibrations</span>.
-We then define two "nice" subclasses of objects:
+We then define the "nice" subclasses of objects:

 - $X$ is called <span class=defn>fibrant</span> if the unique arrow to the terminal object is a fibration